Breaking the Centralized Black Box: Zoomex and UR Launch the World's First Multi-Currency Virtual Card with a Focus on Transparent Ecosystem

 About Zoomex

 Founded in 2021, Zoomex is a premier global cryptocurrency trading platform serving over 3 million users across 35+ regions.
-Offering 600+ trading pairs, the platform is built on the core values of being "Simple, User-Friendly, and Fast."
-Zoomex guarantees a fair and transparent environment through its high-performance engine and unique 'Position = Account' logic, ensuring every trade is unbiased, fully traceable, and strictly verifiable.
+The platform is built on the core values of being "Simple, User-Friendly, and Fast."

 The platform prioritizes security and trust, having successfully passed comprehensive security audits by Hacken.
 Zoomex holds multiple regulatory licenses, including U.S. and Canada MSB, U.S. NFA, and Australia AUSTRAC.